 How To Reach

-All the travelers who wish to stay in Sri Lanka will require a health certificate by the authorized department or the government declaring that the respective person does not have coronavirus.
+All the travelers who wish to stay in the country will have to follow Sri Lanka travel guidelines and will require a health certificate by the authorized department or the government declaring that the respective person does not have coronavirus.

 - The healthcare certificate must be issued within 72 hours before boarding the flight.